MicrosoftDocs/cpp-docs/docs/atl/reference/ccomdynamicunkarray-class.md

 ### Remarks

 The position where this item is inserted won't necessarily be directly after the last-inserted item if `Remove()` was previously called on this array.
 Use the returned cookie to reliably access the inserted pointer.
+The array's size might be increased to accomodate for more items.
+The new size can be obtained via `GetSize()`.

 ## <a name="begin"></a> CComDynamicUnkArray::begin